 5. Ventura County Potters’ Guild Gallery

-For unique ceramics, look no further than the Potters’ Guild Gallery, where you’ll find sculptural and functional ceramics made by local artists.
+For unique ceramics, look no further than the Potters’ Guild Gallery, located in the Ventura Harbor Village, where you’ll find sculptural and functional ceramics made by local artists.
 The guild is a non-profit formed to advocate art in the community, and give local potters a forum for sharing their experiences.